Giuseppe De Luca: Biography

 De Luca was born on Christmas Day, 25 December 1876 in Rome, the son of a blacksmith.
 He sang in church choirs as a boy.
 After his voice broke, a wealthy patron paid for him to have singing lessons at the Rome Conservatory, where he studied with two top-class pedagogues, Venceslao Persichini (who also taught De Luca's fellow baritone stars Mattia Battistini and Titta Ruffo) and Antonio Cotogni.
 He made his operatic debut at Piacenza in 1897, singing Valentin in Gounod's Faust.
 His debut proved a success and he was invited to sing at a string of more important venues.

 De Luca was renowned as a master of lyric, smooth-toned legato singing and his recordings confirm his excellence in this regard.
-A small man, De Luca lacked a voice of huge dimensions; but his voice was immaculately used and had ample carrying power in even the largest theatres.
-During De Luca's best years his voice also possessed exceptional beauty of tone, in the middle register particularly.
-He was a clever and versatile actor, too, and was considered to be especially memorable in ebullient comic roles.
+A small man, De Luca lacked a voice of huge dimensions; but his voice was immaculately used and had ample carrying power in even the largest theaters.
+During De Luca's best years his voice also possessed a great amount of tone, in the middle register particularly.
+He was a clever and versatile actor, too, and was considered to be especially memorable in comic roles.

 He appeared at Italy's foremost opera house, La Scala, Milan, from 1902 to 1910, and made his London debut at the Royal Opera House, Covent Garden, in 1907.
+De Luca first sang in Buenos Aires in 1903; he made his debut at the Teatro Colón in 1909, where he sang in 25 different operas in seven seasons between that year and 1926.
 Subsequently, De Luca moved to America where he became a leading baritone at the Metropolitan Opera for 20 years, from 1915 to 1935.
 (He returned briefly to the Met in 1939–1940.)
 His first appearance at that house was on 25 November 1915, as Figaro in The Barber of Seville with Frieda Hempel as Rosina and Giacomo Damacco as Count Almaviva, with Gaetano Bavagnoli conducting.

 After his retirement, he taught voice at the Juilliard School.
 He died at Columbus Hospital in New York City on 26 August 1950 at the age of 73.

 De Luca was the grandfather of soprano Nicoletta Panni.